-JCC offers "Concentrations" that are a coordinated set of courses whose purpose is to enable students to efficiently achieve a specific occupational goal.
+JC offers "Concentrations" that are a coordinated set of courses whose purpose is to enable students to efficiently achieve a specific occupational goal.
 Each concentration will:

 - 1. Require no fewer than 16 and no more than 29 credit hours. - 2.
-Provide a set of skills and knowledge to benefit students within specific career areas. - 3.
-Serve as building blocks toward certificates or associate degrees. - Require students to minimally show the proficiency of ENG 085, ENG 090 and MAT 020.
+Provide a set of skills and knowledge to benefit students within specific career areas. - Serve as building blocks toward certificates or associate degrees. - Require students to minimally show the proficiency of ENG 085, ENG 090 and MAT 020. - 5.
+Will not have academic honors denoted on transcript. - 6.
+Will be not be included in commencement.